Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Call your healthcare provider right away if you have nausea or vomiting that is not controlled with the medicines prescribed for you.
+Tell your healthcare provider right away if you develop nausea or vomiting that is not controlled with the medicines prescribed for you.

 Can I take TRODELVY if I am pregnant?1